spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/konvoy.md

   :::warning

-  Reach out to your VMware administrator if you need assistance with the VMware vSphere template.
-It's critical you configure the RHEL template correctly to ensure the Konvoy image builder can use it to create the custom RHEL with Konvoy image.
+  Reach out to your VMware administrator if you need assistance with creating the VMware vSphere template.
+It's critical you configure the RHEL template correctly to ensure the Konvoy image builder can the template to create the custom RHEL with Konvoy image.

   :::